11 Teacher-Approved Crafts for School free eBook

 The project was added to your Craft Projects.

 Parents love it and kids love to hate it.
 School can be a divisive topic, but at the end of the day, everyone has to go.
-Crafts for school may get a bad rap, but they certainly don't have to!
-There are plenty of back to school activities that kids can make.
-In fact, kids just might enjoy these crafts!
-Back to school season can cause anxiety for some, so help create a seamless transition with these fun school crafts for kids.
+Back-to-school season can cause anxiety for some, so help create a seamless transition with these fun school crafts for kids.

 Teachers can get in on the act, too.
-Projects like Back to School Pencil Earrings (p.
+Projects like the Back-to-School Pencil Earrings (p.
 25) are perfect for excited instructors who want to share his or her love of learning.
 You can also use the projects in 11 Teacher-Approved Crafts for School to decorate a classroom.
-Students will love the Back to School Birdhouse craft (p.
-16) and won't believe it was created by a teacher!

 The start of the school year can be tough for parents.
 School supplies are often expensive and don't always last long.
-Instead of heading to a big-box supplier and spending a fortune, have kids create their own personalized school supplies.
-Instead of spending money on a plain stretchy book cover, create your own Colorful Fabric Book Cover (p.
+Instead of heading to a big-box supplier and spending a fortune, have your kids create their own personalized school supplies.
+For example, you can help your children create their own Colorful Fabric Book Cover (p.
 7) using old bandanas or scrap fabric.
 You can keep it simple or add a colorful pocket for pencils - it's completely up to you.
-Be sure to have kids customize each cover so they don't mix up their books.
-This is a great excuse to use up old fabrics or dispose of items you no longer need (but aren't prepared to throw away).
-No need to take a trip to the craft store!
-Instead, use scrap fabric - it's always a fun option.

-Kids can also create magnets to display their work on the fridge and an adorable pencil topper.
-Moms and dads can help kids make a picture frame covered in pencils.
-On the first day of school, be sure to grab your little student and take a picture - you'll want to remember this day for many years to come.
-Display the image in this DIY frame - crafts for school have never been this adorable.
+Kids can also create magnets to display their work on the fridge, and moms and dads can help kids make a picture frame covered in pencils.
+On the first day of school, be sure to grab your little student and take a picture - you'll want to remember this day for years to come.
+You can display the image in the DIY frame.
+Crafts for school have never been this adorable!

 Don't Miss Our Other eBooks!